joeylemon/piopener-app/README.md

 ### What is piopener-app?

 This repository is the iOS application which serves as an interface to the [piopener-server](https://github.com/joeylemon/piopener-server).
 The application provides the means to open and close the door manually, as well as automatically by tracking the user's location and opening the garage door when nearing the home location.
+The app integrates with Siri to allow users to open or close the garage with a voice command.
 It also lists the history of the garage door's openings and closings.

 #### Technologies:
 - Swift: this app was created natively for iOS using Swift and storyboards
+- SiriKit: users can ask Siri to open or close the garage by, for example, saying "Hey Siri, open the garage"

 <br>
 <img src="https://i.imgur.com/WqypmH1.png" width="700">